 I’m still gathering myself after her suggestion that ice cream may be a culprit in a dulled creative mind, when a ruckus starts about twenty feet out from the rocky shore, where a small family of ducks had just paraded by.
 One by one, a contingent of fish (probably the despised, large-lipped carp) start to chase their tails, flapping in and out above the surface of the water until it seems the whole small bay has come to a rolling boil.

-I creep down on the rocks, hoping for a chance to see closer up without somersaulting into the water and putting on green alien paint.
+I creep down on the rocks, hoping for a chance to see closer up without somersaulting into the water and putting on green alien paint myself.
 And now, five sea gulls begin circling in a flyover operation, diving toward the surface hoping to nab one of the fish careless enough to get a fin above water.

 The fish retreat from the gulls’ pecking onslaught, and eventually the birds leave hungry.
 I clamber back up the rocks and allow Julia to restart her tutoring.